Beautiful San Geronimo Valley

 MEETINGS

 San Geronimo Valley Lions meet twice per month.
 The second Thursday of the month is a business and service project planning meeting; this is a Board of Directors meeting open to all SGV Lions.
-We also have a full membership dinner meeting with spouses on the 4th Wednesday of the month.
-This meeting is both informative and entertaining.
+We also have a full membership dinner meeting with spouses on the 4th Thursday of the month (check calendar for exceptions) This meeting is both informative and entertaining.
 Dinner meetings this year will be at the newly remodeled Giaco's Valley Roadhouse in San Geronimo.

 LEND A HELPING HAND